Pallavikumarimdb/HCL-CRMS/README.md

 # HCL-CRMS
-This project is a Crime record management system
+This project is a Crime record management system (CRMS-Portal).